USEPA/CMAQ/DOCS/Release_Notes/README.md

 # Summary of CMAQv5.3.2 Updates

 CMAQv5.3.2 includes significant updates to the CMAQ Integrated Source Apportionment Method (ISAM) and multiple minor fixes to address issues identified in CMAQv5.3.1.
 The new CMAQ-ISAM version includes substantial updates to the gas-phase chemistry apportionment algorithms that improves both physical and numerical aspects of the method.
 Users of ISAM are strongly encouraged to update to CMAQv5.3.2.
-Additionally, MCIP users should note that starting with this release we are aligning the version numbering between CMAQ and MCIP, i.e., the MCIP updates included in this release are labeled MCIPv5.3.3.

 * [CMAQv5.3.2 Bugfixes](CMAQv5.3.2_bugfixes.md)
 * [Added ISAM support for bidirectional NH3 flux](CMAQv5.3.2_ISAM_bidi_support.md)